-There is a very difficult problem if social matter are looked the standpoint parliament from of parliamentarism.
+There is a very difficult problem if social matters are looked at solely from the standpoint of parliament and parliamentarism.
 One can say broadly that people with progressive sentiments who believe in parliament have voted for the Labor Party because they believed that it was a party of progress.
 They voted for it in Australia in particular conjunctures of circumstances.
 Thus in 1972 the economic situation was better than it is now (1975) but it was already threatening and therefore people felt the ALP would help.
 Before the election of 1972 there was a whole host of neglected social service fields and just as importantly, a very reactionary foreign policy.
 The Labor Party undoubtedly did a great deal to clean these up.

 Many people voted for the Labor Party on this sort of basis.
-They thought, perhaps many of them in a vague and ill-defined way, that the Labor Party would introduce fundamental change.
-When it turned out that the Labor Party in conditions of deepening economic crisis pursued a reactionary policy, people became disillusioned and they turned to the Liberal and National Country Parties.
-Thus there was a huge swing in the Bass by-election (1975) against the Labor Party.
+They thought, perhaps many of them in a vague and ill defined way, that the Labor Party would introduce fundamental change.
+When it turned out that the Labor Party in conditions of deepening economid crisis pursued a reactionary policy, people became disillusioned and they turned to the Liberal and National Country Parties.
+Thus there was a huge swing

 This represents a general picture if one looks at it in parliamentary electoral terms.

-Put in another way, it means that many people still accept parliament as an institution and accept the parliamentary parties as real alternatives in solving the social problem.
-They see it as a case of when one parliamentary party "fails", it is necessary to turn to other.
+Put in another way, it means that many people will accept parliament as an institution and accept the parliamentary parties as real alternatives in solving the social problem.
+They see it as a case of when one parliamentary party "fails", it is necessary to turn to the other.

 As has been said, this is not the real solution.
-It is an unreal choice; it is really no choice at all.
+It is unreal choice; it is really no choice at all.

 The starting point must be made much earlier.
-The real nature of society in Australia must be studied and understood.
+The nature of society in Australia must be studied and understood.
 The real nature of parliaments in Australia must be studied and understood.
 The real nature of the parliamentary parties in Australia must be studied and understood.
 They are all part and parcel of capitalism.
 It is not, never has been and never will be a solution to have an electoral swing for or against one or the other.
 This is for the simple reason that elections are the illusion and not the reality of choice of power.
 The choice of power really lies between the multi-nationals and their collaborators on the one hand and the workers, working and patriotic people on the other.